Commonly asked DBMS interview questions | Set 2

 SELECT max(salary) FROM EMPLOYEES WHERE salary <> (SELECT max(salary) FROM EMPLOYEES);

 Q.Consider the following Employee table.
-How many rows are there in the result of following query?
+How many rows are there in the result of the following query?

-How many rows are there in the result of following query?
+How many rows are there in the result of the following query?

 SELECT E.ID FROM Employee E WHERE EXISTS (SELECT E2.salary FROM Employee E2 WHERE E2.DeptName = 'CS' AND E.salary > E2.salary)

-Following 5 rows will be result of query as 3000 is the minimum salary of CS Employees and all these rows are greater than 30000.
+Following 5 rows will be the result of the query as 3000 is the minimum salary of CS Employees and all these rows are greater than 30000.
 2 4 5 6 7

 CREATE OR REPLACE TRIGGER update_trig AFTER UPDATE ON Dept FOR EACH ROW DECLARE CURSOR emp_cur IS SELECT * FROM Emp; BEGIN FOR i IN emp_cur LOOP IF i.dept_no = :NEW.dept_no THEN DBMS_OUTPUT.PUT_LINE(i.emp_no); -- for printing those UPDATE Emp -- emp number which are SET sal = i.sal + 100 -- updated WHERE emp_no = i.emp_no; END IF; END LOOP; END;

-Q. There is a table which contains two column Student and Marks, you need to find all the students, whose marks are greater than average marks i.e. list of above average students.
+Q. There is a table which contains two columns Student and Marks, you need to find all the students, whose marks are greater than average marks i.e. list of above-average students.

 SELECT student, marks FROM table WHERE marks > SELECT AVG(marks) from table;

-Q.Name the student who has secured third highest marks using sub queries.
+Q.Name the Employee who has the third-highest salary using sub queries.

 SELECT Emp1.Name FROM Employee Emp1 WHERE 2 = (SELECT COUNT(DISTINCT(Emp2.Salary)) FROM Employee Emp2 WHERE Emp2.Salary > Emp1.Salary )

-*LOGIC- Number of people with salary higher than this person will be 2.
+Logic: Number of people with a salary higher than this person will be 2.